Frequently Asked Questions

 No. Seton Hall is a private institution.
 State of residence is not considered as part of the admission process.

-Can I apply if I don’t meet the minimum GPA or GRE?
+Can I apply if I don’t meet the minimum GPA?

 You may certainly apply, but it can affect your consideration.